-Approval, review and related policy information Date adopted: Originally adopted at the 13th General Meeting of WCPT June 1995 as a Declaration of Principle: Ethical Principles with an appendix.
+Approval, review and related policy information Date adopted: Originally adopted at the 13th General Meeting of WCPT June 1995 as an appendix to the Declaration of Principle: Ethical Principles.
 Revised and re-approved at the 16th General Meeting of WCPT June 2007.
-Approved at the 17th General Meeting of WCPT, June 2011, with ethical principles as a separate document to the policy statement on ethical responsibilities.
-Both documents revised and re-approved at the 18th General Meeting of WCPT, May 2015.
-Both documents reviewed and re-approved at the 19th General Meeting of WCPT May 2019.
+Approved at the 17th General Meeting of WCPT, June 2011, with accompanying ethical principles as separate document.
+Revised and re-approved at the 18th General Meeting of WCPT, May 2015.
+Reviewed and re-approved at the 19th General Meeting of WCPT May 2019.
 World Physiotherapy board agreed in 2022 that editorially both documents should be merged as one.
-Date for review: 2023 Related World Physiotherapy policies: World Physiotherapy policy statements: Patients'/clients' rights in physical therapy Diversity and inclusion World Physiotherapy endorsements: Endorsement: The United Nations Convention on the Rights of the Child Endorsement: The United Nations Standard Rules on the Equalisation of Opportunities for Persons with Disabilities
+Reviewed and re-approved at the 20th General Meeting of WCPT May 2023.
+Date for review: 2027 Related World World Physiotherapy policy statements: Physiotherapy policies: Patients'/clients' rights in physiotherapy Diversity and inclusion World Physiotherapy endorsements: Endorsement: The United Nations Convention on the Rights of the Child Endorsement: The United Nations Standard Rules on the Equalisation of Opportunities for Persons with Disabilities